CCBDA-UPC/Assignments-2020/Lab01.md

 ## Task 1.3:

-Please **clone** [this repository](../../../Lab2019-2020/blob/master/README.md) to use it as a template to deliver your responses to all the laboratory sessions.
+Create a `private repository` **CLOUD-COMPUTING-CLASS-2020-Lab1** in your GitHub account.

-Create a `private repository` **CLOUD-COMPUTING-CLASS-2020** in your GitHub account.
 Use your student email account (".upc.edu") to create your GitHub account to benefit from private repositories and other perks of the [student pack](https://education.github.com/pack).

 Populate your new `private repository` with the contents that you have just cloned.